We are here to answer your questions

 Steve and his family came to Geneva in 1992 after retiring from the United States Army to take a position in Information Technology at Aurora University.
 Upon his retirement from AU in 2013, Steve has keep himself busy by working as an Usher for the Kane County Cougars, serving as an Election Judge and playing the game of bridge.
 He and Lela will celebrate their 50th wedding anniversary this July.
 They have two grown sons who have blessed them with four grandchildren.

-Carla Wiseman, Parish Administrator
+Kim Cole, Parish Administrator